 EDB Postgres Distributed (PGD) is a distributed database solution that extends PostgreSQL's capabilities, enabling highly available and fault-tolerant database deployments across multiple nodes.
-PGD provides data distribution with advanced conflict management, data-loss protection, high availability up to five 9's, and throughput up to 5X faster than native logical replication.
+PGD provides data distribution with advanced conflict management, data-loss protection, high availability up to five 9s, and throughput up to 5X faster than native logical replication.

-PGD is built on a multi-master foundation (Bi-directional replication, or BDR) which is then optimized for performance and availability through PGD Proxy.
-You can run PGD without PGD proxy if you need a custom deployment better utilizing the multi-master functionality.
-When running without PGD Proxy, writes are distributed amongst the nodes, replicated to one another, and conflict resolution is relied upon for maintaining consistency.
-This can be more efficient depending on your architectural needs, however, PGD proxy ensures lower contention and conflict through the use of a write leader, and for each proxy instance a single endpoint automatically addresses all the data nodes in a group, removing the need for clients to round robin multi-host connection strings.
+PGD is built on a multi-master foundation (Bi-Directional Replication, or BDR) which is then optimized for performance and availability through PGD Proxy.
+You can run PGD without PGD Proxy if you need a custom deployment that better utilizes the multi-master functionality.
+When running without PGD Proxy, writes are distributed among the nodes and replicated to one another, and conflict resolution is relied on for maintaining consistency.
+This approach can be more efficient depending on your architectural needs.
+However, PGD Proxy ensures lower contention and conflict through the use of a write leader.
+For each proxy instance, a single endpoint addresses all the data nodes in a group, removing the need for clients to round robin multi-host connection strings.
 Raft is implemented to help the system make important decisions, like deciding which node is the Raft election leader and which node is the write leader.